kellyd7/Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

- -There will be 90,398 roles that will need to be filled.
+- There will be 90,398 roles that will need to be filled.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?"

- -Yes, there are more than enough.
+- Yes, there are more than enough.

 Two addditional queries/tables that may provide more insight into the upcoming 'silver tsunami" would be: